Mr-Victor16/arduino-alarm-system/README.md

 # Arduino alarm system

-Prosty system alarmowy, stworzony na potrzeby projektu indywidualnego z zajęć z Systemów Wbudowanych.
-Przy tworzeniu użyto symulatora Tinkercad.

-## Widok układu
+Simple alarm system developed as part of an individual project for the Embedded Systems course.
+System was designed and tested using the Tinkercad simulator.

+## Sample system layout
 ![Circuit](https://github.com/Mr-Victor16/arduino-alarm-system/blob/main/circuit.png?raw=true)

-Zrzut ekranu układu stworzonego w symulatorze Tinkercad.
+Above image represents an example layout of the alarm system, created in the Tinkercad simulator.
+It showcases the arrangement and wiring of the components used in the project.

-## Użyte komponenty
+## Components used
-- Arduino Uno R3
+- Arduino Uno R3,
-- Klawiatura 4x4
+- 4x4 Keypad,
-- Wyświelacz LCD
+- LCD Display,
-- Potencjometr
+- Potentiometer,
-- Rezystor
+- Resistor,
-- Pasek LED
+- LED Strip,
-- Piezo
+- Piezo Buzzer,
-- Czujnik PIR
+- PIR Sensor,
-- Przełącznik suwakowy
+- Slide Switch,
-- Czujnik przechyłu
+- Tilt Sensor.

-## Możliwości systemu
+## System capabilities

-- Uzbrajanie / rozbrajanie alarmu za pomocą kodu PIN (2 rodzaje: dla użytkownika oraz administratora) wpisywanego na klawiaturze matrycowej
-- Możliwość podłączenia ponad 100 podsystemów oraz wielu czujników dla jednego podsystemu
-- Możliwość zmiany kodu dostępu administratora oraz użytkownika
-- Limit błędnych wprowadzeń kodu dostępu
-- Dane zapisywane są w pamięci EEPROM, zatem w przypadku zaniku zasilania status systemu nie jest tracony
-- Wykrywanie utraty komunikacji z podsystemem, możliwość dodawania podsystemów w trakcie działania
-- Wybór działania za pomocą liter A-D na klawiaturze matrycowej:
-    - A - Uzbrajanie systemu
-    - B - zmiana kodu użytkownika,
-    - C - zmiana kodu administratora
-    - D - przeprowadzenie ponownej konfiguracji
-- Sygnalizowanie statusu alarmu za pomocą wyświetlacza LCD, paska LED oraz piezo (dźwięk)
+- Arming/disarming the alarm via a PIN code entered on a matrix keypad (2 types of codes: user and administrator).
+- Support for over 100 subsystems, with multiple sensors configurable for each subsystem.
+- Ability to change both user and administrator access codes.
+- Protection against excessive incorrect code entries.
+- Data stored in EEPROM memory, ensuring system status is preserved during power outages.
+- Detection of communication loss with subsystems, with the ability to add new subsystems while the system is operational.
+- Operation modes selectable via letters A-D on the matrix keypad:
+    - A: Arm the system;
+    - B: Change the user PIN;
+    - C: Change the administrator PIN;
+    - D: Reconfigure the system;
+- Status signaling through an LCD display, an LED strip and a piezo buzzer (sound).

 ## FAQ

-#### Jaki jest domyślny PIN użytkownika oraz administratora?

-Dla użytkownika są to cyfry - 4321, a dla administratora 1234.

-#### Co oznaczają kolory na pasku LED?

-- Kolor niebieski - Alarm uzbrojony
-- Kolor zielony na całym pasku - Alarm rozbrojony
-- Kolor żółty na pojedyńczej diodzie - Brak połączenia z danym podsystemem.
-- Kolor czerwony na pojedyńczej diodzie - Oznacza wykrycie ruchu na danym podsystemie.
-- Kolor czerwony na całym pasku LED - Uruchomienie alarmu po wykryciu ruchu.
+#### What are the default PIN codes for users and administrators?
+The default PIN for users is 4321, while for administrators, it is 1234..

+#### What do the LED strip colors indicate?
+- Blue (entire strip): The alarm is armed.
+- Green (entire strip): The alarm is disarmed.
+- Yellow (single LED): No connection to the corresponding subsystem.
+- Red (single LED): Motion detected in the corresponding subsystem.
+- Red (entire strip): Alarm triggered due to motion detection.